 Willard Peak via North Skyline Trail is a 5.8 mile lightly trafficked out and back trail located near Ogden, Utah that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 It was certainly a difficult trail but the view at the top was amazing and 100% worth it!
 We saw mountain goats and moose which also made it a cool experience.
 I highly recommend taking it at least once.